 If you follow the instructions in this post you can get these wines for $30 off $100 with free shipping.
 Quite a deal.

 So far I've ordered the Elouan and I'll look forward to tasting that and sharing my thoughts.
 After that I'll give the Carne Humana and Beran a whirl.

-Question of the Day: Have you had any of the Brewer-Clifton or Melville 2012s?
-If so what did you think?
+Question of the Day: Have you tasted any of these wines?
+If so, what did you think?
 If not, how does the notion of the Meiomi model strike you?